 So much to do and so little time!
-This week’s blog post outlines ways to tackle your goals for 2019.
+This week’s blog post outlines ways to tackle your goals.
 Try these tactics out to keep your goals in sight and your priorities straight.

-Let the system do the managing and don’t over complicate the process.
+Let the system do the managing and don’t overcomplicate the process.
 If you manage your tasks best digitally then find an app or digital project management system and work with it.
-If you do paper and planners better than stick to that.
+If you do paper and planners better then stick to that.

 This isn’t the time to roll out a big complicated new system because the system will end up being the project rather than what you want to accomplish.